mkdocs/mkdocs/docs/user-guide/deploying-your-docs.md

 !!! warning

-    You should never edit files in your pages repository by hand if you're using the `gh-deploy` command because you will lose your work.
+    You should never edit files in your pages repository by hand if you're using the `gh-deploy` command because you will lose your work the next time you run the command.

+### Custom Domains

+GitHub Pages includes support for using a [Custom Domain] for your site.
+In addition to the steps documented by GitHub, you need to take one additional step so that MkDocs will work with your custom domain.
+You need to add a `CNAME` file to the root of your [docs_dir].
+The file must contain a single bare domain or subdomain on a single line (see MkDocs' own [CNAME file] as an example).
+You may create the file manually, or use GitHub's web interface to set up the custom domain (under Settings / Custom Domain).
+If you use the web interface, GitHub will create the `CNAME` file for you and save it to the root of your "pages" branch.
+So that the file does not get removed the next time you deploy, you need to copy the file to your `docs_dir`.
+With the file properly included in your `docs_dir`, MkDocs will include the file in your built site and push it to your "pages" branch each time you run the `gh-deploy` command.

+If you are having problems getting a custom domain to work, see GitHub's documentation on [Troubleshooting custom domains].

 [GitHub]: https://github.com/
 [GitHub Pages]: https://pages.github.com/